evacchi/scribbles/kcp/alternative-rule-languages.md

 The same technique can be applied to different programming languages (e.g. Kotlin, Scala, etc.) thereby allowing for _polyglot_ rule definitions.

+## Motivation

+Today, Kogito only supports DRL.
+It is not possible to use a different programming language apart from the Java dialect in the consequences, nor is it possible to use plain Java to express rules, but only DRL files.

+## Goal

+The goal is to realize a mechanism to plug different language implementations, into the rule engine, while, at the same time, keep the burden low for maintainers of the platform.

-This relieves developers from the burden of supporting yet-another language implementation, and let the users pick a language of their choosing to write rules.
+Annotated methods relieve developers from the burden of supporting yet-another language implementation, and let the users pick a language of their choosing to write rules.